state-hiu/cybergis-guides/1.0/cybergis-guides-opengeosuite-1.0.md

 ## Description

 This guide provides instructions for installing and managing an OpenGeo Suite instance in a production environment.
 You can find the basic installation guide at [http://suite.opengeo.org/opengeo-docs/installation/ubuntu/install.html](http://suite.opengeo.org/opengeo-docs/installation/ubuntu/install.html).
 You can find more information about configuring the OpenGeo Suite for production at [http://suite.opengeo.org/opengeo-docs/sysadmin/production/performance.html](http://suite.opengeo.org/opengeo-docs/sysadmin/production/performance.html).

 If you find any bugs, in the OpenGeo Suite, please submit them as issues to the respective GitHub repositories at.
 If you find any bugs with the guide itself, please submit them to this repo at [https://github.com/state-hiu/cybergis-guides/issues](https://github.com/state-hiu/cybergis-guides/issues).

 ## Installation

-Launching a ROGUE GeoNode only requires a few simple steps.
+Launching an OpenGeo Suite instance only requires a few simple steps.
 The installation process is relatively painless on a clean build and can be completed in less than 30 minutes, usually 15 minutes.

 These instructions were written for deployment on the Ubuntu operating system, but may work on other Linux variants.
-ROGUE will not install on Ubuntu 14.04 yet as a few dependencies have not been upgraded yet.
+The OpenGeo Suite will not install on Ubuntu 14.04 yet as a few dependencies have not been upgraded yet.
 We recommend using Ubuntu 12.04.

 You'll want to complete all the below steps as the root (with login shell and enviornment).
 Therefore, use `sudo su -` to become the root user.
 Do not use `sudo su root`, as that will not provide the environment necessary.